Return to Index

 - Exercise.
 The traditional benefits of exercising—strength, flexibility, and cardiovascular endurance—all still apply to a person with limb loss.
 Improving your balance and coordination and increasing circulation are especially helpful for regaining physical functioning.
 Research shows that exercise can help you learn to love and respect your body again.
 A study in the American Journal of Physical Medicine and Rehabilitation found that people with lower limb amputations were more likely to have a positive body image if they regularly participated in physical activity.

 - Talk.
 One of the first strategies when coping with limb loss is to talk with another amputee who has undergone a similar situation.
 They have been through it and can offer a different point of view than your nonaffected friends or family.
 Whenever possible, this should also be done before limb removal to help mentally prepare you for what lies ahead.
 Ask your doctor or physical therapist if they know of someone in your situation who you might be able to talk to.
 Or turn to a local or online support group.
-For more support, or in the case of clinical depression, there is professional therapy.
+For more support, or in the case of clinical depression (depressive symptoms that last at least 2 weeks), there is professional therapy.
 Your doctor can provide you with a referral to a social worker or psychologist.

 - If possible, go back to work.
 Returning to work will help you rebuild your sense of self and purpose.